inkdropapp/docs-old/pages/privacy.md

 ## Where does Inkdrop keep data about me?

 Inkdrop stores account data, note data, data about website use, and plugins on servers in the United States of America.
 I sometimes retrieve those data to my personal computers in Japan.
-I use the data to develop, debug and maintain service.
+I use the data to develop, debug and maintain the service.
 The data is erased from my computers when no longer needed.

 ## Does Inkdrop comply with the EU General Data Protection Regulation?

-[Regulation (EU) 2016/679](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2016.119.01.0001.01.ENG), the European Union's General Data Protection Regulation (GDPR), does not apply to Inkdrop because:
+Inkdrop respects privacy rights under [Regulation (EU) 2016/679](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2016.119.01.0001.01.ENG), the European Union's General Data Protection Regulation (GDPR).

- 1. Inkdrop offers its service only in English and in USD currency.
- 2. Inkdrop does not collect or track the European Union (EU) citizens' behaviour for personalization or retargeting purposes.

-If you are a citizen or resident of EU, you still have a choice to use Inkdrop but we assume that you understand you can't claim your privacy rights based on GDPR.
+Information that GDPR requires Inkdrop to give can be found throughout these privacy questions and answers.
+So can information about specific rights, like [access](#how-can-i-access-data-about-me-), [rectification](#how-can-i-change-or-erase-data-about-me-), [erasure](#how-can-i-change-or-erase-data-about-me-), [data portability](#how-can-i-access-data-about-me-), and [objection to automated decision-making](#does-inkdrop-make-automated-decisions-based-on-data-about-me-).

+GDPR does not apply to everyone worldwide.
+But Inkdrop's policy is to do its best to offer all users the same privacy information, control, and protections, whether GDPR applies to them or not.

 ## How can I access data about me?